troglobit/mtools/README.md

 # mtools

-This is a cleaned up version of mtools from the [University of Virginia's Multimedia Networks Group][1], with added IPv6 support.
+This is a cleaned up version of mtools from the [University of Virginia's Multimedia Networks Group][1], with added IPv6 and optional SSM support.

 The tools `msend` and `mreceive` can be particulary useful when debugging multicast setups.